Professional Context

 💡 Expert Advice & Considerations

-Don't waste time trying to use Gemini for original theoretical work; it's better suited for accelerating routine calculations and data visualization tasks.
+The biggest misconception is that you should use this for original theoretical work; it's better suited for accelerating routine calculations and data visualization tasks.

 Advanced Prompt Library